open/close all folders

-- The Combat Pragmatist: For example, when dealing with holiday slashers, she and Vlad usually just find their resting place, and blow it up while they're still hibernating.
+- The Combat Pragmatist: Has no problem relying on dirty tricks to eliminate Slashers.
+For example, when dealing with holiday slashers, she and Vlad usually just find their resting place, and blow it up while they're still hibernating.

-- Final Girl: Started out as one to her mother.
+- Final Girl: Started out as one to her mother, who she killed after finding out she was killing her comrads.
 Then decided to fight back.

 - Girl with Psycho Weapon: Examples include chainsaws, power drills, and machetes.